-Carrickfergus was first protected by earth ditches in the medieval period.
-The defensive earth ditch and bank walls were partially replaced by stone in the late 1500’s.
-Completed in 1615, the walls of Carrickfergus pre-date Londonderry Walls and around half of the original circuit remains intact and preserved.
+Earth ditches first protected Carrickfergus in the medieval period.
+The defensive earth ditch and bank walls were partially replaced by stone in the late 1500s.
+Completed in 1615, the walls of Carrickfergus pre-date Londonderry Walls, and around half of the original circuit remains intact and preserved.

 Saint Nicholas’ Church

-Throughout the medieval period, Carrickfergus was the main commercial port in Ulster – a hub of European-wide trading.
-The old harbour was the site of the landing of King William III on 14th June 1690 ahead of his victorious Irish campaign against James II.
+Throughout the medieval period, Carrickfergus was the main commercial port in Ulster, a European-wide trading hub.
+The old harbor was the site of the landing of King William III on 14th June 1690 ahead of his victorious Irish campaign against James II.

 The Knockagh Monument is a war memorial in County Antrim.
 Located on top of Knockagh Hill, above the village of Greenisland, it offers a panoramic view of the city of Belfast and surroundings.
 It’s the largest war memorial in Northern Ireland.